 EQ or Emotional Quotient is a (notional) measure of a person’s adequacy in such areas as self-awareness, empathy, and dealing sensitively with other people.
 EQ is crucial to working with different personality types and allows you to connect with your employees in better ways.
 Try having your people take the Myers Briggs test to help identify their particular personality types.
 There are several free versions of this test that are available on the web, and they all offer a look at how different people can be regarding their values and lives.
 Explore this and use your findings to talk to your people and motivate them on an individual basis, rather than a cookie-cutter made for everyone model.

-Using these skills, you can turn your team into a team of trust that believes in your ability to not only get the job done but care for their needs and keep your promises.
+Using these skills, you can build trust with your teams and turn your team into a team that believes in your ability to not only get the job done but care for their needs and keep your promises.